 The Science Chunks series and the Classical Science series cover similar broad topics over the years, but the specifics are different.

 In other words, you won't miss out on anything important by choosing one series over the other.
-But the specific topics and types of the methods you use to learn the basics will be different.
+But the specific topics and the methods you use to learn the basics will be different.

 If you have any more questions, please don't hesitate to drop us an email using the envelope icon at the top left or bottom right of our website.